particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="3.1.0"}}

-Sets the advertising phy mode to allow for Coded Phy (long range mode).
+Sets the advertising phy mode to allow for coded Phy (long range mode).
 Supported in Device OS 3.1 and later only.
+The P2 and Photon 2 do not support coded PHY mode.

 ```cpp
 // PROTOTYPE